 Karatina is a Kikuyu name for a “tree” that produces some fruits used to brew the famous Muratina beer, which was used by the Kikuyu to celebrate and perform rituals.
 Within the vicinity of the factory, there is a town with the famous Karatina open […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Kenya Miiri, from Reunion Island Coffee in Toronto, Ontario, Canada.
+Today we’re sipping the Kenya Kianderi AA, from PERC Coffee in Savannah, Georgia.
 Feel free to pull up a chair.

 producer: smallholder farmers